 Now heat abundant oil in a pan, at least one inch (3 cm) deep.
 When the oil is hot (but not boiling) drop spoonfuls of the mushroom batter into abundant hot oil, keeping them well spaced.
 Deep fry until golden brown, proceeding in batches if need be, and transferring the fritters as they are done to a tray lined with paper towels or (my preference) a cooling rack placed over a baking sheet.

-NOTES: This recipe will work with just about any type of mushroom, but of course the more interesting the mushroom, the better the fritters will taste.
+This recipe will work with just about any type of mushroom, but of course the more interesting the mushroom, the better the fritters will taste.
 A mushroom mix of the kind often sold in better supermarkets is a nice choice.
-The traditional recipe calls for adding raw chopped mushrooms into the batter—if you take that approach, then I’d suggest limiting yourself to tender-fleshed mushrooms like chanterelles or oysters.
+The traditional recipe for mushroom fritters calls for adding raw chopped mushrooms into the batter—if you take that approach, then I’d suggest limiting yourself to tender-fleshed mushrooms like chanterelles or oysters.